aljazerzen/lutra/website/docs/usage/rust.md

 !!! note

     While Lutra (the project) is in a pre-release state, none of the packages are yet published to crates.io.
-Instead, we use a custom registry at [codeberg.org](https://codeberg.org/lutra/_cargo-index) to host the packages.
+Instead, I use a custom registry at [codeberg.org](https://codeberg.org/lutra/_cargo-index) to host the packages.

 ## Basic setup